collierrgbsitisfise/serverless-bonk-template/README.md

 ├── @mocks                              # mocks which will be used in tests ├── @types                              # types
 ├── env                                 # env files
-├── lib                                 # helpers to operate with lambdas itself, should not be used inside lambda.
+├── lib                                 # helpers to operate with lambdas itself, should not be used inside lambdas.
-    ├── apiGatewayLambdaWrapper.ts      # wrap lambdas which are invoked by api gateway ├── cloudWatchLambdaWrapper.ts      # wrap lambdas which are invoked by cloud watch event ├── snsLambdaWrapper.ts             # wrap lambdas which are invoked by sns message ├── sqsLambdaWrapper.ts             # wrap lambdas which are invoked by sqs message ├── dynamoDBStreamLambdaWrapper.ts  # wrap lambdas which are by dynamoDB stream ├── src
+    ├── apiGatewayLambdaWrapper.ts      # wrap lambdas which are linked by api gateway ├── cloudWatchLambdaWrapper.ts      # wrap lambdas which are subscribed to cloud watch event ├── snsLambdaWrapper.ts             # wrap lambdas which are subscribed to sns message ├── sqsLambdaWrapper.ts             # wrap lambdas which are subscribed to sqs message ├── dynamoDBStreamLambdaWrapper.ts  # wrap lambdas which are subscribed to dynamoDB stream ├── src
 │   ├── functions                       # Lambda
 │   │   ├── example